November 13, 2018

-Thanksgiving is here, and with it comes with lots gratitude and even more food than normal.
+Thanksgiving is here, and with it comes with lots of gratitude and even more food than normal.
 And while we here at KG like to encourage healthful eating for best complexion results, Thanksgiving is one day we say throw caution to the wind.
 Do we want whip cream with that pumpkin pie?
-Oh yes we do.
+Oh yes, we do.

 However, the day should not be a total food guilt trip, so we went off in search of the silver lining.
 We found that many of the ingredients and foods we eat on Thanksgiving have powerful skin-loving properties, so chew on that as you reach for seconds.